|Number of watchers on Github||46017|

 or to generate the body of an email.
 In Rails, View generation is handled by Action View.

 Active Record, Active Model, Action Pack, and Action View can each be used independently outside Rails.
-In addition to that, Rails also comes with Action Mailer (README), a library to generate and send emails; Active Job (README), a framework for declaring jobs and making them run on a variety of queueing backends; Action Cable (README), a framework to integrate WebSockets with a Rails application; Active Storage (README), a library to attach cloud and local files to Rails applications; and Active Support (README), a collection of utility classes and standard library extensions that are useful for Rails, and may also be used independently outside Rails.
+In addition to that, Rails also comes with Action Mailer, a library to generate and send emails; Action Mailbox, a library to receive emails within a Rails application; Active Job, a framework for declaring jobs and making them run on a variety of queuing backends; Action Cable, a framework to integrate WebSockets with a Rails application; Active Storage, a library to attach cloud and local files to Rails applications; Action Text, a library to handle rich text content; and Active Support, a collection of utility classes and standard library extensions that are useful for Rails, and may also be used independently outside Rails.

 Install Rails at the command prompt if you haven't yet:

 $ gem install rails

 At the command prompt, create a new Rails application: